 How I feel about it: Not sorry I didn’t waste space on clothes but I did wind up hating all my clothes pretty soon and replaced them ASAP with clothes from the free pile at PC headquarters.

 Two pairs of grey/plaid pegleg jeans—both nice enough to wear for classy stuff if I need them—and two pairs of slacks—one black, one grey.
 Also two pairs of really comfy harem trousers from Asia, because they’re comfortable, nice-looking, have pockets, and can go for PJs if necessary.

 How I feel about it: Good calls on all of these.

 Two black maxi skirts and a patterned orange-and-brown calf-length skirt—all my skirts have to be past my knees and, honestly, skirts are more comfortable than slacks, so I’ve already worn these a lot.

-How I feel about it: Maxi-skirts are getting a lot of use, but they’d be more useful if they were solid colours.
+How I feel about it: Maxi-skirts got a lot of use, but they’d be more useful if they were solid colours.
 I never wear the flowery skirt.

 A black dress and a black-and-brown-striped one, both wrinkle-free spandexy material that’s very comfortable, and both simple cuts that I can dress up or dress down depending on context.

 How I feel about it: I never wore these because knee-length dresses felt surprisingly conspicuous and inappropriate.

 Two of them, one solid, one patterned, totally opposite colour schemes, good for dressing up a casual outfit or hiding the fact that I’ve worn the same shirt for three straight days.

 How I feel about it: Originally I wished I had more scarves but by halfway through service I had entirely quit wearing them.